bprinty/auora/docs/examples/README.md

 <!--
 ## Svelte

-You can still use this library in a Svelte project, but you'll currently need to figure out your own patterns for incorporating it.
-A native Svelte plugin leveraging this library will be included in a future release.
+You can still use Auora in a Svelte project, but you'll currently need to figure out your own patterns for incorporating it.
+A native Svelte plugin leveraging Auora will be included in a future release.

 ::: warning Help Wanted